averissimo/teal-enhancements/draft.md

 ## 1. Foreward

-- what is this training about?
+- What is this training about?
-- a short description of the teal framework and its goals: exploratory data analysis
+- A short description of the teal framework and its role in pharmaceutical and clinical research: exploratory data analysis and a foundation for reproducibility
+- How `teal` fits with `shiny`

 ## 2. Prerequisites: